xenos1337/AirPlayServer/README.md

 ## 🌟 Acknowledgments

-Special thanks to all the open-source contributors whose work made this project possible.
+Special thanks to [fingergit](https://github.com/fingergit/airplay2-win) and all the open-source contributors whose work made this project possible.
 This Windows port would not exist without the foundation laid by the AirPlay reverse engineering community.

 ---

-**Note**: This is an unofficial implementation of AirPlay 2.
+**Note**: This is an unofficial implementation of AirPlay.
 Apple, AirPlay, and related trademarks are property of Apple Inc.